On-leash dogs welcome

 Leash and Scoop Laws

-"But my dog is perfect off-leash!"
+“But my dog is perfect!”

-- Even if your dog is being friendly, other dogs may not see it that way.
+Your dog may be perfect, but parks are public spaces, and some visitors have a fear of dogs.
+And, even if your dog is being friendly, other dogs may not see it that way.
 Approaching reactive or aggressive dogs without restraint can ruin their socialization training.

-- Dogs are unpredictable.
+Finally, dogs are unpredictable.
 Anything could happen in a park; they might be startled by a loud noise or excited by nearby wildlife and take off, regardless of how well-trained they are.

 Remember, you are liable for damage or injury inflicted by your dog!